kubernetes/enhancements/keps/sig-storage/20191012-storagepool-advplacement.md

 If a pool is accessible from multiple nodes, they would all quote the same.
 The `parameters` field could be used by applications to populate `StorageClass`, or a new `storagePoolNames` fields could be added to PVCs.

-#### Reasons against this proposal
+#### Reasons against this alternative proposal

-We decided against this proposal because StoragePool is more of a first class entity.
+We decided against this alternative proposal (in favor of the proposed solution stated aboove) because StoragePool is more of a first class entity.
 The same information would need to be replicated on many Nodes, e.g. in Story 3.
 Best case this would bloat the Nodes, cause additional API server updates, and watching controllers to reconcile without need.
 Worse case the information on the Nodes, even when referring to the same underlying pool, may be get out of sync and only eventual consistent.
 A CRD is the clean, easy to reason, reduced load, concern separating solution.